-- 7.1.36 The Member or the Institute may request in writing to the Chairman, either at the hearing or in advance of it, that the hearing be adjourned to a future date.
-It is at the full discretion of the Chairman whether or not to grant such an adjournment.
-If an adjournment application is made by either party, the costs of the original hearing can be included in any determination with regard to apportionment of costs between the parties. - 7.1.37 After both parties have presented their case and the Tribunal is satisfied it has enough information to make a determination, the Tribunal will retire to deliberate.
+- 7.1.37 After both parties have presented their case and the Tribunal is satisfied it has enough information to make a determination, the Tribunal will retire to deliberate.
 Deliberations will be "in camera" and involve only the Tribunal Members.
 The Tribunal's decision on a case against a Member is to be determined by a simple majority vote of its Members.
-If there is no majority at first instance, the Chairman shall have the casting vote.
+If there is no majority at first instance, the Chair shall have the casting vote.
 The role of the Tribunal is to determine if the case against the Member has been proven on the balance of probabilities, but not at this stage to determine the penalty to be imposed. - 7.1.38 If the Tribunal determines that the case against the Member has been proven it shall inform the parties accordingly.
 Where the Member is present, either in person or represented by a third party, such person will be asked to provide any evidence and other matters to be considered in mitigation by the Tribunal with regard to what is the appropriate penalty to impose.
 If the Member is not present, the Tribunal will take into account any documentation provided by the Member in mitigation of the penalty.
 After such arguments have been presented, the Advocate will be asked to present the Institute's case with regard to an appropriate penalty to be imposed.
 Following such presentation, the Tribunal will retire to consider the appropriate penalty to be imposed.
 The Tribunal's decision is to be determined by a simple majority vote of its Members.
-If there is no majority at first instance, then the Chairman shall have the casting vote.
+If there is no majority at first instance, then the Chair shall have the casting vote.
 The Institute and the Member shall be informed of the penalty imposed. - 7.1.39 If the Tribunal makes a finding that the case is not proven by the Institute, the case against the Member will be dismissed (except as to any right of appeal by the Institute).
-However, the Tribunal can still make a determination as to costs.